-New accounting pronouncements and changes in accounting policies i) Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
+New accounting standards issued and effective

+Classification of Liabilities as Current or Non-current (Amendments to IAS 1) was adopted at March 1, 2024.
+The amendments to IASI provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
+The adoption of this new accounting standard is not expected to have a material impact on the Company's consolidated financial statements.